bonitasoft/bonita-doc/md/bdm-in-rest-api.md

     }
 ```

+## Known limitations

-### Returning the object with some of its lazy loaded fields
+### Returning the object with SOME of its lazy loaded fields ONLY

 This use case is not supported.
-In other words it's necessary to use one DB request per field you wish to retrieve.
+In other words it is necessary to use one database request per lazy loaded field you wish to retrieve.